ploneintranet/ploneintranet.suite/docs/about/contributing.rst

 Your pull requests may be checked for spelling, and clarity.
 So don't hesitate to contribute also if English is not your first language, we will try to be helpful in corrections without being annoying.

-If you don't get feedback on your pull request in a day please come to #plone-docs and ask.
+If you don't get feedback on your pull request in a day please come to #plone.intranet and ask.

 The main goal of this process is not to annoy you.
 On the contrary, we **love** your contributions.